AltoSolid/PetShop/README.md

 - Apache
 - Laravel (This project was developed with laravel 7.x)
 - DomPDF Library
-- Auth for login (Laravel)
-- Cofigure the port of the data base for MYSQL connection
+- Configure the port of the data base for MYSQL connection
-- Create a DB in MYSQL
+- Create the DB for the page in MYSQL

 ## Installing DompDF Library:
 Run the following command to install the DompPDF library in your machine: